jerkar/legacy-web-site/_jbake-site-sources/src-content/tell-me-more.md

 }
 </code></pre>
-	<legend class="small">This build class does not extends JkJavaBuild so explicitly defines what does the build, as a ANT script.</legend>
+	<legend class="small">This build class does not extend JkJavaBuild.
+As such it explicitly defines what does the build.</legend>
 	</div>
 	<div class="col-md-6">
 <pre><code>
 </code></pre>
-	<legend class="small">If the project embedded all its dependencies in a conventional location, no build class/configuration is needed at all :-)</legend>
+	<legend class="small">If the project embeds all its dependency jar files locally, no build class/configuration is needed at all :-)</legend>
 	</div>
 </div>